Skip to main content

 Enable-WindowsOptionalFeature -Online -FeatureName MultiPathIO

-4. Get a list of devices that support MPIO:
+4. Get the list of devices that support MPIO:

 mpclaim.exe -e